timharek/everyday-privacy/report.md

 ## Security and privacy settings

 The types of settings you are able to change for each services varies, as you may have been able to see on the project's website, but there are a few strange anomalies.
-For one, there should not be a difference in how you adjust settings via an app and browser when the service provide their service through both.
+For one, there should not be a difference in how you adjust settings via an app and browser when the service is provided through both.
-Like I mentioned earlier with Facebook's location history, why should I only be able to delete it via the application?
+Like I mentioned earlier with Facebook's location history, why should I only be able to delete it via the app?
 There might be a valid reason to not have their app installed on your phone, therefore you should have the ability to do the same in the browser as you can via the app and vice versa.

-For Messenger, I find it strange you are unable to adjust any settings at all without having to go directly to your Facebook account.
+For Messenger, I find it strange that you are unable to adjust any settings at all without having to go directly to your Facebook account.
 Messenger should have the same options as Facebook, since they both share exactly the same data between each other.

+A very welcome feature by Facebook is the ability to do a "*Privacy Checkup*", which works as an intractable way to adjust some of your privacy settings.
+Some of these settings have nice illustrations to demonstrate what each setting may enable or disable.
+This may make it more convenient to check your privacy settings regularly, as it might not be as intimidating as looking through all the different settings for your account.

-## Why data leaks matters <!-- TODO -->
+## Why data breach/leaks matters
 <!-- TODO -->

 # Conclusion